-Currently, each of us can give $12,000 per year to as many individuals as we wish without gift tax consequences.
+Currently, each of us can give $15,000 per year to as many individuals as we wish without gift tax consequences.
 These gifts can be made outright, or to a separate trust.
-This amount reflects a $1,000 increase over last year's allowable gift per person.

 The Lifetime "Future Interest" Gift Allowance

 Every U.S. citizen also has a one-time, lifetime exemption, which can be claimed (gifted) now or at death (technically, the exemption is a unified credit).
-Starting in 2002, each of us has a $1,000,000 exemption and this amount will slowly increase until 2010.
-After 2010, starting Jan.
-1st, 2011, allowable exemptions will revert back to $1,000,000 each - unless Congress enacts an extension of the current laws.
+For 2018, each of us has a $5.6 million exemption.

 Gift Tax Rates are the SAME as Estate Tax Rates